Amheklerior/dotfiles/README.md

 ansible-vault encrypt <sensitive-data>

 # it will prompt for the password used for encryption...
-ansible-vault decrypt <private-key>
+ansible-vault decrypt <sensitive-data>
 ```

 ### SSH keys

-SSH key pairs are stored under the `/ssh-keys` directory.
+SSH key pairs are stored under the [`/ssh-keys`](/ssh-keys/) directory.
 The private keys are stored encrypted, while the public ones are stored as is.

 ### Backup codes

-Backup codes for apps/services are stored encrypted in a `*.codes` file under the `/recover-codes` directory.
+Backup codes for apps/services are stored encrypted in a `*.codes` file under the [`/backup-codes`](/backup-codes/) directory.